decert-me/rareskills-solana-course/src/en/chapter_3.md

 There is nothing special about the function called “initialize” — it’s a name Anchor picks.
 What we will learn in this tutorial is how the typescript unit tests are able to “find” the appropriate function.

-Let’s create a new project called anchor-function-tutorial and change the name in the initialize function to boaty_mc_boatface, keeping everything else the same.
+Let’s create a new project called `anchor-function-tutorial` and change the name in the initialize function to `boaty_mc_boatface`, keeping everything else the same.

 ```
 pub fn boaty_mc_boatface(ctx: Context<Initialize>) -> Result<()> {